-As the end to another semester and year at Tufts approaches, many of you may be looking for your next experience.
+As another Tufts semester approaches, many of you may be looking for your next experience.
 You may be seeking a summer internship, a part-time role, or your first post-grad position.
 Regardless of the position, the recruitment process looks different this year than it did before the COVID pandemic.

 However – many of the tips and resources for standing out as a strong candidate during the recruitment process still hold true in our virtual process.
 As a recruiter myself who’s worked with Tufts students for a few years, I hope a review of these tips will be useful to you.